neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 If you click on a tag the tag section will be opened and you can see all passwords with the tag.
 This will increase the loading times if you have a lot of tags.
 Also the tags will not be shown on mobile devices.

 ![Tags in the list view](_files/tags-hover.gif)

 ## Notifications
 ### Send Emails for
 These settings enable or disable the emails sent to you by Passwords.

-**Note:** Emails will only be sent if your account has an email address.
+**Note:** Emails will only be sent if you have an email address associated with your account.

 ##### Security issues
 Passwords checks whether your passwords are still secret or can be found in public data breaches every day.